coderefinery/github-without-command-line/_episodes/01-intro.md

 ## Git

 - Git is a tool that can record commits and allows us to branch and merge and much more.
-- Git is not the only tool that can record snapshots (other popular tools are Subversion and Mercurial)
+- Git is not the only tool that can record snapshots (other popular tools are Subversion and Mercurial).

 ---